 Working without permits usually means there is no inspection being carried out over the work done.

-Such work is prone to faults and errors.
+Such work is prone to faults and errors and also leads to basement leakage.

 Is it Possible to Get a Permit for a Finished Basement?